 We also want to note that even after the restrict period ends and you have the right to sell your shares, there is no guarantee that a market will exist and anyone will want to acquire your shares.

 Although the offering documents (Form C) are filed with the SEC, neither the SEC nor any other federal or state securities commission or regulatory authority has recommended or approved any investment or the accuracy or completeness of any due diligence or the information or materials provided through EquityBender.
 Investors must be able to afford the loss of their entire investment without a change in their lifestyle.

-Before investing, you are strongly advised to review the following to learn more about risks:
+Before investing, you are strongly advised to review the following additional resources to learn more about risks:

 Following completion of an offering conducted through EquityBender, there may or may not be any ongoing relationship between the issuer and the portal.
 In addition, under certain circumstances an issuer may cease to publish annual reports and, therefore, an investor may not continually have current financial information about the issuer.
 In some circumstances issuers are permitted by rule to cease filing annual reports, other issuers may completely fail in their obligation to do so.

 A SAFE agreement or "Crowd Safe" is an investment contract between an investor and a start up company; the instrument promises the possibility of a future equity stake, if certain trigger events occur.
 There is no guarantee that these triggering events will occur.
 Each company can customize their Safe, therefore terms may vary.